abraunegg/onedrive/docs/docker.md

 Because these arguments are always supplied, any `sync_dir` or `confdir` values defined in the configuration file are **overridden at runtime by design**.
 This avoids confusion and ensures predictable behaviour.
 These specific paths are the bind-mounts between container and host and should **not be changed manually**.

+#### Default Docker volume behaviour
+By default, Docker bind mounts and volumes are mounted read-write inside the container.
+This means that, unless explicitly restricted, the container process may create, modify, rename, or delete files within the mounted directory, subject to normal filesystem permissions.

+#### Using read-only mounts
+If you want to prevent the container from modifying the mounted data (for example, in upload-only or backup-style scenarios), the bind mount must be explicitly marked as read-only using the `:ro` mount option.
+A read-only mount enforces immutability at the container boundary and cannot be overridden from inside the container, regardless of ownership or permissions.

 ### Supported ways to customise runtime behaviour